 PIP coverage is required for all motor vehicles registered in Florida.
-It provides up to $10,000 for medical expenses and $10,000 for property damages.
+It provides up to $10,000 for medical expenses.
 But when a car accident results in serious injuries, the medical expenses alone can exceed these policy limits.
 For this reason, it’s important to understand how to maximize your PIP benefits and learn other possible avenues for compensation.

 Insurance companies are often hesitant to pay PIP benefits to deserving claimants.
 Talk to a Florida car accident attorney at Brooks Law Group today.
 Our knowledgeable lawyers have been representing clients in PIP and other personal injury claims for years.
 We’ll fight for you to be treated fairly and obtain the best possible outcome.

 If you have been injured in a car accident in Florida, contact us today for a free consultation.

 What Is PIP?

 Personal injury protection is available to Florida policyholders who suffer injuries after a collision.
 Benefits are payable to the policyholder regardless of whether they were the driver or passenger in their own vehicle or in someone else’s.

 PIP coverage may include compensation for a variety of expenses, including: